 From Flower Garden Banks to the entire Gulf, we can better protect marine resources - and the communities and jobs they sustain - by connecting MPAs, working on shared solutions, and protecting the linkages that connect us.
-In doing so, we will build stronger ties between the key places and players that sustain the Gulf of Mexico and its abundant resources. ■ n 2012, California completed planning for the largest ecologically connected network of MPAs in the nation, with about 9% of state waters (0-3 nautical miles), including waters around offshore islands, in no-take reserves.
-Since then, the state has focused on creating an innovative MPA Management Program for these areas.
-A key component of this management program is the research and monitoring needed to answer the fundamental question - how is our network doing?
-The answer to this question can help inform management decisions and communicate important information about network performance to decision-makers and the public.
+In doing so, we will build stronger ties between the key places and players that sustain the Gulf of Mexico and its abundant resources.

-CALIFORNIA'S MPA MONITORING PROGRAM
+California Statewide MPA Monitoring

-How's the Network Doing?
+CALIFORNIA'S MPA MONITORING PROGRAM How's the Network Doing?